eteodun/ESP32_Smart_Thermostat_3_Zones/README.md

-#  Module ESP designed to be used for Smart Home heating system with 3 zones integrated with Home Assistant via MQTT protocol.

-# ESP Module for Home Assistant-Integrated Heating System
+## ESP Module for Home Assistant-Integrated Heating System  with 3 zones

 This project is an open-source solution that integrates an ESP module with Home Assistant to control a heating system.
 The system consists of a boiler for centralized heating and three individual heating zones.
 Each zone is managed by a TRV (Thermostatic Radiator Valve) that operates via Zigbee technology, ensuring precise temperature control in each area.
 Communication between the ESP module and Home Assistant is facilitated through MQTT, providing real-time data exchange and control.